leo0514/vpc-on-classic-network/using-vpn.md

 | 2  | aes256 | sha256 | disabled  |
 | 3  | 3des   | md5    | disabled  |

+## Access service endpoints using VPN
+{: #build-se-connectivity-using-vpn}

+VPC allows access to your service endpoint (SE) from an on-premise network, by means of a virtual private network (VPN).
+Here are the steps for setting up access to a service endpoint:

+* **Step 1:** Get the IP of your service endpoint.
+IBM Cloud supports two types of service endpoints: Infrastructure as a Service (IaaS) endpoints and Cloud Service Endpoints (CSE).
+The IaaS endpoints are hosted in the IP address ranges 161.26.0.0/16; cloud service endpoints are hosted in the IP address ranges 166.8.0.0/14.
+* **Step 2:** Create a VPN gateway.
+If you already have one, you can skip this step.
+* **Step 3:** Create a VPN connection.
+Your local subnets should belong to the range 166.8.0.0/14 or 161.26.0.0/16.

 ## FAQ
 {: #vpn-faq}